EuclidStellar/Team-Management-App/README.md

 2. Install dependencies using `flutter pub get`.
 3. Run the app with `flutter run`.

+## Code of Conduct

+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for participation in our community.

 ## Contributing

 We welcome contributions!
 If you have suggestions or want to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).

+## Contribution

+Contributions are welcome!
+If you have improvements, suggestions, or additional features, feel free to open an issue or create a pull request.

+1. Fork the repository.
+2. Create a new branch for your feature: `git checkout -b feature-name`
+3. Commit your changes: `git commit -m 'Add new feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Open a pull request.

+## Security Policy

+If you discover any security-related issues, please follow our [Security Policy](SECURITY.md) and report them responsibly.

+## Pull Request Template

+Before submitting a pull request, please review our [Pull Request Template](PULL_REQUEST_TEMPLATE.md) for guidelines and requirements.

 ## License